4paradigm/OpenMLDB/docs/en/openmldb_sql/ddl/ALTER_USER_STATEMENT.md

 # ALTER USER

 The `ALTER USER` statement is used to modify a user's password.
+You can modify any user, including the root user.
+Please note that some services may use the username and password just like the client.
+Changing the password of the user in use will generally not affect its operation, but if the service is restarted, logging in with the old password will fail.
+It is recommended to update the relevant password configuration in time after modifying the password.
+For details, see [Authentication](../../deploy/auth.md).

 ## Syntax
 ```sql